jchwenger/recursus.co/about.md

 This site contains the thoughts and meanders that arose in the process of elaboration of these pieces, during the Summer term of 2018 of the <a href="https://www.gold.ac.uk/pg/ma-computational-arts/">MA of Computational Arts</a> at Goldsmiths College, London.

+---

+My gratitude to all the people who followed and supported me during this year and before, and without whom I wouldn't be who I am today.
+My parents, first of all, who spoil me far too much!
+Neil Forsyth and Michael Kunkel, whose recommendation helped me get into the program.
+My lovely gang of flatmates, the 49ers, including the unforgettable alumni Alaena, Richie and Fabiano.
+The Irish scoundrels and wandering wordsmiths Alan and Mark.
+The infamous Oxonians Phil, Anne-Claire and Cecilia.
+My Crew back in my hometown, and especially Emanuel, the everlasting friend, as well as mathematical Clément, whom I made jealous for the first time.
+The RIP group of political cogitators, without forgetting Zsófi and Timea, and especially Jake, Brooks & David for their computational advice.
+The whole pack of [Kammer Klangers](http://www.kammerklang.co.uk/), Serge & Nef, Emily, Dani & Ilze, and all the others.
+The really cool people I met this year, Julia, Yunny, Guy, Luke, Sam, Becky, James, Jesse, Mat, Freya, Elias, Danny, Megan, Jana, Petros, Sara, Taoran, Friendred, there are too many of you!
+And, of course, all those I forget, please forgive me.

+---

 Proudly produced using [Jekyll](https://jekyllrb.com/), written in [Vim](https://www.vim.org/).

 [Jérémie Wenger](http://jeremiewenger.com), born 1983 in Lausanne, Switzerland, lives in London.
 Mostly text.